csvpath/csvpath/README.md

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 Custom functions can be added.

 # Usage
-CsvPath paths have three parts, a root file name and parts for scanning and matching.
+CsvPath paths have three parts:
+- a "root" file name
+- a scanning part
+- a matching part

+The root starts with `$`.
+The match and scan parts are enclosed by brackets.

 A very simple csvpath might look like this: